joewong1227/ng-store/README.md

 #ngStore
-A clean, responsive online store with no database which enables you to set it up in minutes. ngStore is built on AngularJS framework with simpleCart.js and Bootstrap CSS Framework.
+A clean, responsive and mobile-first online store with no database which enables you to set it up in minutes. ngStore is built on AngularJS framework with simpleCart.js and Bootstrap CSS Framework.

 <a href="http://wsjwong.github.io/ngStore/" target="_blank">Demo</a>